What is decreasing life insurance?

 - The premium remains unchanged during the length of your policy, unless you make any changes to the policy.

-- If your application is not accepted straight away, Accidental Death Benefit is automatically included for no extra cost while your application is assessed.
-Terms & Conditions apply.
+- If your application is not accepted straight away, accidental death benefit is automatically included for no extra cost while your application is assessed.
+Terms and conditions apply.